KMurphs/math-calculators/add-vectors/README.md

 One possible solution would be to keep both representation in memory and have mathjax process both types of DOM nodes (for the cartesian and polar representation).
 A CSS class could then be used to hide one representation and show the other.

 - **No Space For Vector Editor on Mobile**: On a mobile phone, the vector editor is shrank when the phone keyboard is displayed.
 This has a negative effect on the UX of the App. <br><br>
 The solution would be to have the editor displayed in a modal window, for mobile phones.
-There would then be enough space and make the user more comfortable.
+There would then be enough space, it would also make for a better user experience.

 ## References
 1. https://svelte.dev/tutorial/